-Time-like space - interior to event horizon space drags in one direction, just as time drags you older.
+Time-like space-interior to event horizon space drags in one direction, just as time drags you older.

-Schwarzschild black hole-mass but no spin, no charge.
+Schwarzschild black hole - mass but no spin, no electrical charge.
+Time-like space leads to the singularity, so it cannot be avoided.